Southwest B737 at Houston on Apr 17th 2025, engine shut down in flight

 B737

 A Southwest Airlines Boeing 737-700, registration N7724A performing flight WN-3006 from Houston Hobby,TX (USA) to San Jose Cabo (Mexico) with 134 people on board, was climbing out of Hobby's runway 22 when the crew declared emergency reporting they had just lost their right hand engine (CFM56).
 The aircraft levelled off at 3000 feet, accepted delay vectors and returned to Hobby Airport for a safe landing on runway 22 about 30 minutes after departure.
 The aircraft vacated the runway at the end and stopped clear of the runway.
 The aircraft was evacuated via slides.
-No injuries are being reported.
+One cabin crew received serious injuries during the evacuation.

 Emergency services reported they needed to extinguish an engine fire as well as a small grass fire near the runway.